dymmond/edgy/docs/queries/many-to-many.md

 # Add teams to the organisation
 results = await organisation.teams.add_many(blue_team, green_team, red_team)
-# results contain the proxy models as well as None when the object was added already
+# results contain the created models as well as None when the object was added already
 ```

 ### remove_many()